gmallard/stompngo_examples/EXAMPLES.md

 r
 </td>
 <td style="border: 1px solid black;padding-left: 10px;" >
-A channel of type stompngo.MessageData.
-Used in example code to receive messages and metadata from the broker.
+Used in the sngecomm subpackage only, for several reasons.<br />
+TODO:  this needs to change to a more meaningful variable name and documentation for same added.
 </td>
 </tr>